-We understand that people are or may be experiencing grief, illness, and /or other kinds of duress and we urge contributors to submit respectful forms of representation, given these times.
-Our process acknowledges uneven fields of power and agency by prioritizing qualified researchers / advocates and other witnesses who may best represent themselves.
+We understand that from 2020 to 2023 people were or may have been experiencing grief, illness, and /or other kinds of duress and we urged contributors to submit respectful forms of representation, given these times.
+Our process acknowledged uneven fields of power and agency by prioritizing qualified researchers / advocates and other witnesses who may best represent themselves.

-The survey link circulates only through networks of researchers /advocates and other witnesses who will register with the project (by email), and who agree to abide by accepted ethical codes as specified on the Project Invitation.
+The survey link circulated only through networks of researchers /advocates and other witnesses who registered with the project (by email), and who agreed to abide by accepted ethical codes specified on the Project Invitation.

 Funding: This project is funded by a (SSHRC) Social Sciences and Humanities Research Council Explore Research Assistant Grant which supports graduate student team members who maintain the map.